 4. Quality

 When it comes to ensuring things last, it’s not a good idea to go for the cheapest option.
 Spending more on quality fittings now will pay off in the long run because they will look better for longer, need fewer repairs and be robust enough to work for many years before they need replacing.
-This especially applies to things you’re going to use all the time such as taps, doors, door handles, radiators, cabinets, etc.
+This especially applies to things you’re going to use all the time such as taps, doors, door handles, cabinets, etc.

 5. Professional help

 It doesn’t matter how large or small your renovation project will be, it’s always a good idea to ask the professionals for help, especially if you’re planning to do the work yourself.
-Consider investing in the services of a professional interior designer to help you with the concept, or a kitchen designer, and it’s essential to seek advice from a surveyor and builder if you’re having structural work done.